hutengdai/weighted-feature-based-similarity-calculator/README.md

 python3 similarity.py yourfeaturefile.txt
 ```

-- If you want to commit to this program, remember only similarity.py matters.
-Other files are kept for my own research purpose.
+- If you want to commit to this program, only similarity.py matters.
+Other files are kept for my other research purpose.
 - Feel free to contact me (hutengdai[*]gmail.com) if you have any questions!